 Keep the use case word-based

 A well-written use case should primarily be textual.
 Other editorial tools like charts, photos, or visual aids do not have to be included to explain how the business process or system works.
 However, simple flow charts are acceptable for emphasis.
-Additionally, the use case should use simple, clear language such that people without technical knowledge about the process can understand the document’s contents without further training.
+Additionally, it should use simple, clear language so that people without technical knowledge about the process can understand the document’s contents without further training.

 Include the most relevant details